ethanrobb1/project-1/README.md

 # UOCIS322 - Project 1 #
+Name: Ethan Robb
+Contact: erobb@uoregon.edu

-This project will get you started with creating a simple webpage server.
+Description: This project will get you started with creating a simple webpage server.

 ## Getting started